biko-the-bird/Yizzy/README.md

 Currently only tested on OSX.
 It may work on other UNIX.
 It probably won't work on Windows right now but feel free to try.

-#Install
+Install
 --------
 -Clone this repo or download the zip
 -double click the file labeled INSTALL.command
--enter your password when prompted to install the dependencies (homebrew, youtube-dl, libav, python3) -when the process has completed close the terminal window that opened.
+-enter your password when prompted to install the dependencies (homebrew, youtube-dl, libav, python3, tkinter) -when the process has completed close the terminal window that opened.

-#Usage
+Usage
 -------
 -double click the file labeled yizzy.command to open Yizzy.
 -Paste the link (i.e. https://www.youtube.com/watch?v=gncW1zqMFgs) into the box.